What we do

 Please read your appointment letter carefully before you appointment.
 It gives you details of the test you are going to have and tells you whether you need to follow any special instructions.

 You can usually eat and drink as normal beforehand, but there are restrictions with certain scans (for example, PET-CT scans), so please check your letter carefully.

 You can bring a friend or relative with you, but where possible do not bring young children.

-Lower ground floor, Golden Jubilee Wing, Denmark Hill, London, SE5 9RS
+Lower ground floor, Golden Jubilee Wing, King's College Hospital, Denmark Hill, London, SE5 9RS